Carreau/ipython-wiki/Dev:-Meeting-notes,-January-6,-2013.md

     -   IRC - phase out
     -   Twitter @IPythonDev
     -   Google Plus
+*   Overall, we want to consolidate our resources to simplify.
+*   Strong agreement that we should move as many simple Q&A things to StackOverflow.
 *   Remove FAQ and transition those questions to StackOverflow.
-*   Create community page on ipython.org that lists our resources and when they should be used.
+*   Create a "Community" page on ipython.org that lists our resources and when they should be used.
     -   why we have each resource and what we use it for
 *   Sidebar